Kudaikul Mazhai: Soundtrack

 The music was composed by Karthik Raja.
 The lyrics were written by Na.
 Muthukumar and Parthiban.

 Release and reception

 Malathi Rangarajan of The Hindu said the film "is a marked deviation from formula fare.
 Parthiban the creator has slogged to provide a new menu for the audience.
 And he has, as far as the theme goes."
 Sify's critic noted "within the commercial format and he has done his best to make a different film".
 Visual Dasan of Kalki called the film a visual poem and praised Parthiban for breaking the cliches of Tamil cinema.
+Chennai Online wrote "It's a novel experiment in scripting and narrative style as far as Tamil cinema is concerned.
+A daring attempt by Partibhan as a producer, script-writer-director-hero to experiment with an unusual, hitherto untouched concept by film-makers here: To make the scrip revolve around just two characters, and have just two artistes in the frames for the most part.
+And to plan the scenes in just two main locations".

 The film however met with a "cold response" at the box office, with Parthiban suggesting that the film was "far ahead of its time".
 Madhumitha's performance in the film was well received and she was offered several Tamil films soon after the release of Kudaikul Mazhai.